jfduhart/ESP32-Websocket-BitcoinTicker/README.md

 Board : TTGO T-Display ESP32

-(To set up the board, follow these instructions : [LilyGO TTGO-T-Display](https://github.com/Xinyuan-LilyGO/TTGO-T-Display) )
+(To set up the board, follow these instructions : [LilyGO TTGO T-Display](https://github.com/Xinyuan-LilyGO/TTGO-T-Display) )

 ## Libraries used in this project